Saptaparnineogi/Customer-Churn-Prediction/Readme.md

 Highlights include:

 - Built and benchmarked four machine learning models
-- Selected Random Forest based on business-oriented evaluation
+- Developed a modular end-to-end machine learning pipeline
-- Created probability-based customer risk segmentation
+- Optimized the decision threshold for business-oriented classification
-- Simulated business impact for retention campaigns
+- Demonstrated customer risk segmentation and retention analytics
 - Applied SHAP explainability to interpret model predictions

 The project demonstrates the complete lifecycle of a production-oriented data science solution, from exploratory analysis to business decision support.